ianmaclarty/amulet/doc/lua.md

 # Lua primer {#lua-primer}

 Amulet code is written in [Lua](http://www.lua.org).
-The version of Lua used by default is Lua-5.1.
+The version of Lua used by default is LuaJIT-2 on Windows, Mac and Linux and Lua-5.1 on all other platforms.

 What follows is a quick introduction to Lua.
 For more detail please see the